New York Auto Insurance: Complete Guide to Coverage, Requirements, and Savings

 Pro Tip: New York's Point and Insurance Reduction Program (PIRP) allows drivers to complete a defensive driving course to receive a 10% reduction on liability and collision insurance premiums for three years, plus the removal of up to 4 points from your driving record.

-Top 5 Auto Insurance Providers in New York for 2024
+Top 5 Auto Insurance Providers in New York

 Based on coverage options, customer satisfaction, financial strength, and average premiums, these are the best auto insurance companies serving New York drivers.